Boston Bypass Independents: 2008 by-elections

 One councillor stood down in June 2008 when he was convicted of drink driving.
 The party lost the subsequent by-election in Coastal ward on 25 July 2008 to the Conservative candidate.

 Another by-election in Fenside ward on 13 November 2008 saw the party lose another seat to the British National Party, on a 22% turnout.

+By the end of 2008, the party had 18 borough councillors remaining, after losing four members in defections to the Better Boston Group, one to become an independent, and two in by-elections.

 2009 County Council election

 In the Lincolnshire County Council election on 4 June 2009, party leader Richard Austin lost his Boston South seat to the Conservative candidates, but Ray Newell took the Boston West seat from Labour.